TeneBrae93/kairos-report-engine/README.md

 It provides a centralized dashboard to track clients, manage projects across various service types (e.g., Web Application, Internal Network, Cloud), maintain a global vulnerability library, and automatically generate professional, well-formatted PDF reports and Attestation Letters.

+#### Note from Tyler
+I actively use this for engagements at Kairos Sec.
+Expect regular updates and new features.
+If you have any ideas, open an "Issue" with a feature request and I'll work on adding it.

 ## Key Features

 - **PDF Generation**: Export highly customized, professional PDF reports and formal Attestation Letters powered by Jinja2 and WeasyPrint.